Flytre/Mechanix/README.md

 -Create or distribute code which contains 50% or more Functionally Equivalent Statements* from this repository.

+*A Functionally Equivalent Statement is a code fragment which, regardless of whitespace and object names, achieves the same result within the context of a Minecraft mod or addon.
+Basically you can't copy the code, rename the variables, add whitespace and say it's different.
+It's not.

 ## Devs
 Check out the [recipes](https://github.com/Flytre/Mechanix/tree/master/src/main/resources/data/mechanix/recipes) this mod comes with for examples on how to add recipes to support your other mods.

 Check out the [api](https://github.com/Flytre/Mechanix/tree/master/src/main/java/net/flytre/mechanix/api) folder on how to add your own generators and machines easily.

+©2020 Flytre